jnsmelinda/jnsmelinda.github.io/README.md

 # Melinda Ivanov
-This is my project of my personal webpage.
+This is the project of my personal webpage for the [University of Washington coding bootcamp](https://bootcamp.uw.edu/) coding bootcamp, homework 2.

 **Author:** Melinda Ivanov